Undergraduate Program Advisor: Bro. Allen A. Pacquing, SM

 Observation & Participation

-Selected pedagogical methods courses include up to 72 hours of Observation and Participation (O&P), which are required hours outside of the CUH classroom.
+An optional Observation & Participation course could include up to 72 hours of Observation and Participation (O&P), which may be required hours outside of the CUH classroom.
 These hours are required to be completed by the Chaminade student in an assigned public/private school classroom setting.
 The Chaminade student is responsible, upon registering for any course containing O&P, to submit all documentation so that he/she may be placed in an approved educational setting by the Field Services Director.

 Observation and Participation Request Form